 So there you go!
 Those big goals won’t get done by themselves.
 But you’ll be much more likely to reach them if you have a specific action plan that is easy to keep track of and has the resources to support them.

-What goals do you have for 2016?
+What goals do you have on the horizon?
 Have you created a specific plan to get there?